apparebit/prettypretty/docs/index.rst

   * Using that search to perform high-quality downsampling to 8-bit and ANSI colors;

-Forget about those chalky or rich terminal interfaces and make them truly awesome with prettypretty!
+Are you still using chalk or other, poor substitutes for real terminal color?
+It's time to switch to prettypretty!

 Acknowledgements
 ----------------

 Implementing this package's color support was a breeze.
-In part, that was because I had built a prototype before and knew what I was going for.
+In part, that was because I had built a prototype before and knew exactly what I was going for.
 In part, that was because I copied many of the nitty-gritty color algorithms and conversion matrices from the most excellent `Color.js <https://colorjs.io>`_ library by `Lea Verou <http://lea.verou.me/>`_ and `Chris Lilley
 <https://svgees.us/>`_.
 Theirs being a JavaScript library and mine being a
 Python package, there are many differences, small and not so small.
 But without Color.js, I could not have implemented color support in less than a week.
 Thank you!

+Now how about bringing terminal colors to `Color.js <https://colorjs.io>`_?